The definitive guide to talking to women and not weirding them out.

-Have you ever really wanted to talk to a girl but you were worried about being “creepy”?
-Maybe she was walking down the street, or in the line up at the coffee shop, but you stood there staring at her.
+Have you ever really wanted to talk to a girl but you were worried about being “creepy?’
+Maybe she was walking down the street, or standing in line at the coffee shop, but you stood there just staring at her.
 You probably felt like you couldn’t come up with something “not weird” to say, right?

 (Don’t want to read?
 Click here now to get your free MP3 version of this post!)

 If so, keep reading.
 I’m going to break down the reasons guys feel creepy, and how you can start feeling like a boss instead.